 2. Customer Attributes

 A second option is to sort the list of business outcomes your solution can help achieve by your client’s industry, niche, or size.
 As a first step, you will need to carefully ensure you understand the specific industry your client is in or the size and stage of their company.

 During the QBR, focus on the list of business outcomes that your solution can additionally provide to an organization of their size or in their industry.
 Don’t try to use the same list for a different industry or for different company sizes, as it would dilute the value of the QBR and your ability to promote a highly meaningful relationship with the client.

 You can help the client think about additional business outcomes based on their maturity level with you.
 At CSM Practice, we recommend accomplishing this by comparing each client to the processes, people, and features used by your best-of-breed customers.

 When going through a benchmark, let your clients drive the assessment and decide where they are on the spectrum.
 This will lead to open and candid conversations regarding where they hope to be within a given time frame (usually a year or quarter).
 This exercise helps clients realize the areas they wish to improve through an objective self-evaluation.

 Presenting new ideas that generate new business outcomes for your customers in a QBR can go a long way to reducing churn.
 Help the clients prioritize the ideas and develop a suitable customer success plan from the results.
 All of this will increase your customers’ perceived value, especially as you prove the value of your new ideas to their business goals.

 Download the “6 Steps to Capturing Business Outcomes” cheat sheet to help you get started.
-The cheat sheet is a simple guideline to capturing your business outcomes using the three ways above and maximize perceived value.
+The cheat sheet is a simple guideline for capturing your business outcomes using the three ways above and maximizing perceived value.
 I encourage you to use this cheat sheet to start this process with your team.
 You can download it for free here.

 This blog post was previously posted on Squelch.io and has been republished with permission.